-

 PUBLIC PROCEEDINGS

-The committee has scheduled a public briefing on the Bill by officers from the Department of the Environment, Tourism, Science and Innovation on Wednesday, 10 December 2025 and a public hearing on Tuesday, 20 January 2026.
+The committee held a public briefing on the Bill by officers from the Department of the Environment, Tourism, Science and Innovation on Wednesday, 10 December 2025.
+The committee will hold a public hearing and public briefing on Tuesday, 20 January 2026.
 See the timeline below for further information.

 Please note: Only persons/organisations explicitly invited by the committee to appear as a witness will have the opportunity to present evidence at the public hearing.